Vero-Ventures/live-timeless/README.md

    ```

 > [!NOTE]
 > Unlike the web, React Native is not backwards compatible.
 This means that npm packages often need to be the exact right version for the currently installed copy of react-native in your project.
 Expo CLI provides a best-effort tool for doing this using a list of popular packages and the known working version combinations.
-Simply use the `install` command as a drop-in replacement for `npm install`.
+Simply use the `expo install` command as a drop-in replacement for `npm install`.

 2. **Set up environment variables**